leomcardle3/CoinmarketcapR/README.md

 # CoinmarketcapR
-integration with Coinmarketcap using R
+integration with Coinmarketcap using R.  Start with project for top % movers from coinmarketcap.